Mehlulz/Mehlulz.github.io/_projects/RSE2107A-Systems-Engineering-Project-1/index.md

 title: RSE2107A-Systems Engineering Project 1
 description:  Design and create a physical arena inspired by a designated site at Changi Airport, ensuring it allows a 4-wheeled LIMO robot to perform key functions like localization, mapping, path planning, navigation, and obstacle avoidance.
 The robot will then navigate through multiple different other Arenas.
 skills:
+  Python
+  Localization
+  Mapping
+  Path Planning
-  RTAB-Map Navigation
+  Navigation
-  LIMO Robot Configuration
+  ROS1 Melodic
+  ROS1 TF
+  ROS1 Library
-  Arena Layout Design
+  Arena Design
 main-image: /limo.png
 ---